nezeadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## script 101-clean_emacs deletes all files in the current working directory that end with the character ~

 ## script 102-tree creates the directory welcome/to/school

+## script 103-commas displays files in the directory separated by a comma and the directories with a /

+## school.mgc displays files which contain string SCHOOL